How to Spend the Best 2 Days in Kanazawa | The Perfect Itinerary

 Omicho Market

-Start your day off at the Omicho Market, a 300 year old food market and Kanazawa’s largest market since it’s establishment in 1721.
+Start your day off at the Omicho Market, a 300-year-old food market and Kanazawa’s most significant market since its establishment in 1721.

 Omicho Market has over 180 stalls that range from fresh seafood to street food, traditional Japanese sweets, home goods, and more.